 “…ye must press forward with a steadfastness in Christ,

-having a perfect brightness of
+having a perfect brightness of hope,

-love of God and of all men.
+and a love of God and of all men.

 Wherefore, if ye shall press forward,